Back to top

 Why we work with gender equality

-We rely on around 1.4 million people, mostly women, to make our products.
-The factories that employ them are spread across over 40 different countries.
+We rely on over 1.4 million people, mostly women, to make our products.
+The factories that employ them are spread across over 45 different countries.
 Each country has a different culture, societal norms, legal contexts and levels of gender equality.
 We are committed to achieving equal opportunities and well-being for all women working in the apparel sector.

 We have signed the Women’s Empowerment Principles and we are working towards Sustainable Development Goal number 5 (SDG5), which aims to achieve gender equality and empower all women and girls by 2030.